Expand and Pass a List and Dictionary As Arguments in Python

 With default arguments

-If the function has default arguments, the default arguments will be used if the number of elements is insufficient.
-If there are many elements, TypeError
+If the function has default arguments, these default values are used when there are not enough elements.
+If there are too many elements, a TypeError

 def func_default(arg1=1, arg2=2, arg3=3):